galaxtric158/Kingly-Hub/README.md

 # Kingly Hub

 ## What is Kingly Hub?
-Hey!
-Kingly Hub is a script for the Roblox game, The Strongest Battlegrounds, in the future, I am planning to make a universal script for other games, based off of this!
-(Kingly) !
-This script was built off of FluentPlus (TSBG)!
-All credits goes to the respective authors. note for the future; I will most likely use different UI libraries in the future (such as luna) (for other games), but for now, i'll stick to fluent/fluentplus for tsbg.
+Kingly Hub is a universal script hub that I personally created to run scripts on certain games.

-* Now, Just copy the script, hit execute, then you're done!
+* Now, Just copy the script, paste it to your executor, hit execute on your executor, and now, you're done!
 > [!IMPORTANT]
 > Some games might not be supported, so please check the list below to see games that are.
 >